self-actuated/actuated.com/posts/2024-02-23-local-caching-for-github-actions.md

 Depending on your workflow and the cache size this can add up quickly.
 If a pipeline has multiple steps or when you are running matrix builds a cache step may need to run multiple times.
 In the case of the Discourse repo this cache step runs nine times which adds up to 1m12s that can be saved per workflow run.

+When Discourse approached us, we found that they had around a dozen jobs running for each pull request, all with varying sizes of caches.
+At busy times of the day, their global team could have 10 or more of those pull requests running, so these savings could add up to a significant amount.

 **What if you also cached git checkout**

-If your repository is a monorepo or has lots of large artifacts, you may get a speed boost caching the git checkout too.
-Pulling from GitHub can add quite some latency compared to restoring from a local cache as we demonstrate in [this use case from a customer](/blog/faster-self-hosted-cache).
-They saw a cached checkout go from 2m40s to 11s.
+If your repository is a monorepo or has lots of large artifacts, you may get a speed boost caching the `git checkout` step too.
+Depending on where your runners are hosted, pulling from GitHub can take some time vs. restoring the same files from a local cache.

+We demonstrated what impact that had for Settlemint's CTO in [this case study](/blog/faster-self-hosted-cache).
+They saw a cached checkout using a GitHub's hosted cache from from 2m40s to 11s.

+**How we improved testpkg's custom action**

+During our testing we noticed that every cache restore took a minimum of 10 seconds regardless of the cache size.
+It turned out to be an issue with timeouts in the `tespkg/actions-cache` action when listing objects in S3.
+We reported it and sent them [a pull request with a fix](https://github.com/tespkg/actions-cache/pull/44).

+With the fix in place restoring small caches from the local cache dropped from 10s to sub 1s.

 ## Conclusion